 - You can use avocado oil or melted butter instead of olive oil.

-- The spice combination that I use here is excellent.
-But sometimes, I use a different combination of garlic powder, smoked paprika, and ground cumin.
-I like both!
+- The spice combination I use here is delicious.
+But sometimes, I use a different combination of garlic powder, smoked paprika, and ground cumin (one teaspoon of each).
+I like both versions!

 This is a surprisingly easy recipe, considering it's such a fancy cut.
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-- Insert an oven-safe meat thermometer into the roast's thickest part.
+Insert an oven-safe meat thermometer set to 130°F (medium-rare) into the roast's thickest part.
 Cook it for 15 minutes in a super hot (500°F) oven.
-(Photo 5).

 Recipe FAQs

-There's no need to sear it.
-The 15 minutes it spends in a superhot 500°F oven allow it to nicely brown, saving us the extra step of searing.
+There's no need to pan-sear it.
+The 15 minutes it spends in a superhot 500°F oven allow it to nicely brown, saving us the extra step of pan-searing.

 Serving Suggestions

-I typically serve beef tenderloin roast with one of the following side dishes:
+I typically serve this roast with one of the following side dishes:

-Sometimes I serve it with brown butter sauce.
-To make brown butter, melt 4 tablespoons of salted butter in a small saucepan over medium heat.
+Sometimes, I serve it with brown butter sauce: Melt 4 tablespoons of salted butter in a small saucepan over medium heat.
 Keep cooking until it slightly browns, then remove it from the heat.
 After slicing the roast, drizzle the brown butter over the beef slices.

 Storing Leftovers